 Specialists in Nuclear Medicine have ultimate responsibility for Nuclear Medicine services and must hold the appropriate certificate from Health Ministers to administer radioactive substances.

-Entry into Nuclear Medicine training is possible following successful completion of both a foundation programme and a core training programme.
-There are two core training programmes for Nuclear Medicine training:
+Entry into Nuclear Medicine dual CCT training with Clinical Radiology is possible following successful completion of both a foundation programme and one of the following core training programmes plus the associated examinations:

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-Trainees on the 2010 curriculum should refer to the 2010 ARCP decision aid and trainees on the 2014 curriculum should use the 2014 ARCP decision aid.
+The decision aids for the 2021 curriculum are given below.